 The European Chemical Industry Council (Cefic) is the forum and the voice of the chemical industry in Europe.
 It facilitates dialogue that allows the industry to share its technical expertise with both policymakers and various stakeholders.
 Solvay experts provide input on energy, industrial, environmental, and research policy, as well as product stewardship-related issues.
 Representatives of the businesses work with the different Cefic sector groups on specific issues related to individual substances or groups of substances.

 American Chemistry Council

-The American Chemistry Council (ACC) is America’s oldest trade association of its kind, and represents companies engaged in the business of chemistry.
-Solvay sits on the Board of Directors and several Board-level committees that contribute to setting the association’s strategy, and Solvay representatives contribute their expertise to the ACC’s work on transportation, energy, the environment, sustainability, process safety, and product stewardship issues.
-Solvay’s experts also provide their technical input to activities, focusing on product-related issues which are relevant for Solvay’s businesses, e.g. plastics.
+The American Chemistry Council (ACC) represents a diverse set of companies engaged in the business of chemistry.
+Solvay sits on the Executive Committee as well as several Board-level committees that contribute to setting the association’s strategy.
+Solvay representatives contribute their expertise to the ACC’s work on transportation, energy, the environment, sustainability, process safety, and product stewardship issues.
+Solvay’s experts also provide their technical input to activities, focusing on product-related issues which are relevant for Solvay’s businesses, e.g. advanced materials.

 Brazilian Chemical Industry Association

 Together with the Brazilian Chemical Industry Association (ABIQUIM) and its members, Solvay helps make Brazil’s chemical industries more competitive and sustainable.
-Solvay participates in the board of directors and all of ABIQUIM’s key commissions and supported activities, covering topics such as the Chemical Industry Parliamentary Coalition, Responsible Care Management, energy and climate change, product stewardship (e.g. Industrial Chemicals Regulation, Globally Harmonized System implementation), community dialogue, labor, foreign trade, logistics and supply chain, and innovation (e.g. the ABIQUIM Seminar on Technology and Innovation).
+Solvay participates in the board of directors and all of ABIQUIM’s key commissions and supported activities, covering topics such as the Chemical Industry Parliamentary Coalition, Responsible Care Management, energy and climate change, product stewardship (e.g. Industrial Chemicals Regulation, Globally Harmonized System implementation), community dialogue, labor, international trade and trade remedies, logistics & supply chain, and innovation.